QData/qdata-page/_posts/2018-08-19-Tutorials.md

 ---
 categories:
 - AIfastConnectome
-title: A Series of Tutorials We wrote to explain the JointSGGM tools we built
+title: A Series of Tutorials We wrote to explain the JointS GM tools we built for extracting connectomes from heterogeneous samples
 tag:
 - Tutorials
 ---